+- What is Stewart Investors?

 - What is your ownership structure?

+- Is Stewart Investors a B Corp?

 - Why Stewart Investors?

 - What strategies do you manage?

-03 Investment approach
+04 Investment approach

 - What are your investment aims?

 - What is your investment philosophy?

 - What is your investment process?

 - How do you manage risk?

 - How do you approach sustainable investing / E, S & G?

 - What is your approach to engagement and voting?